Apple Margarita Recipe

 I might add some lime zest for a little extra zing.

-It goes a long way on looks and taste.
+It goes a long way in terms of both looks and taste.

 Don’t have a cocktail shaker?